ctkelley/SIAMFANLEquations.jl/README.md

 ## The archival version 1.0 from the date of publication is in the [FA20 branch](https://github.com/ctkelley/SIAMFANLEquations.jl/tree/FA20).

-## Current version is 1.0.2.
-This eliminates most implicit imports.
+## The current version is 1.0.2.
+  - This version eliminates most implicit imports.
 Look at [this](/Users/ctk/tex/Active_Papers/MPArray/MultiPrecisionArrays.jl) to see what that's about.
+  - I've also fixed a bug that, amazingly, it took 1.10.2 to find and put something in CI to make sure it's really fixed.
+  - I've updated/corrected a few docstrings in the solvers.

 ## This is the Julia package for my shiny new orange book